Pantheon Resources (LON:PANR) Trading Down 50.5% – Here’s What Happened

 Analyst Ratings Changes

-Separately, Canaccord Genuity Group reduced their price target on Pantheon Resources from GBX 70 to GBX 66 and set a “speculative buy” rating on the stock in a research report on Thursday, September 25th.
-One analyst has rated the stock with a Buy rating, According to MarketBeat.com, the stock currently has an average rating of “Buy” and an average target price of GBX 66.
+Separately, Canaccord Genuity Group dropped their price objective on Pantheon Resources from GBX 70 to GBX 66 and set a “speculative buy” rating on the stock in a report on Thursday, September 25th.
+One research analyst has rated the stock with a Buy rating, Based on data from MarketBeat.com, Pantheon Resources presently has a consensus rating of “Buy” and an average price target of GBX 66.

 Pantheon Resources Stock Performance